 However, if you do not stream this would be fine for general multitasking comfortably.
 One thing to note is that this is not upgradable and so you won’t have the opportunity to add more RAM if need be.

-Overall this is a fantastic laptop and would nicely suit a mid-range gamer.
+While it’s not the best gaming laptop under $800, it’s a well-rounded gaming laptop and would nicely suit a mid-range gamer.

 CPU: Intel Core i5-9300H 2.4GHz | GPU: NVIDIA GeForce GTX 1050 Ti | RAM: 8GB DDR4 | Screen: 15.6-inch (1920×1080) | Storage: 512GB SSD | Battery: 51WHr | Dimensions: 14.1 x 10 x 0.8 inches | Weight: 4.2 lbs